How the Universe Becomes Self-Aware

 Here we encounter the fundamental paradox at the heart of self-awareness.

-The virtual is not a mistake-it is the mechanism of self-knowledge.
+The virtual is not a mistake - it is the mechanism of self-knowledge.
 Consciousness cannot know itself in pure singularity; there is no mirror, no relationship, no reflection.
 It must generate duality in order to have a self that can recognise itself.
 It must generate time in order to have memory and projection.
 It must create the thought world in order to build the mirror.

-So the thought world isn't an error or a fall from grace-it's the necessary structure through which consciousness comes to know itself.
+So the thought world isn’t an error or a fall from grace - it’s the necessary structure through which consciousness comes to know itself.
 But we get lost in it.
-We forget it's virtual.
+We forget it’s virtual.
 We take the construction for reality.
 We mistake the map for the territory.

 4. Presence and Awakening

-4.2 What Remains When Attention Withdraws
+4.2 What Remains When the I Stops

 4.3 Working Memory and the Conditions for Recognition